Los Angeles Airport

 About Los Angeles Airport (LAX)

-In 2017, more than 84 million passengers passed through LAX, making it one of the world’s busiest airports.
-Los Angeles is located around 30 kilometres to the southwest of Downtown LA and is the only US airport to serve as a home hub for all three US legacy airlines – American, Delta and United.
+Los Angeles Airport, LAX, frequently sees over 75 million passengers pass through its gates every year, making it one of the world’s busiest airports.
+Los Angeles Airport is located around 30 kilometres to the southwest of Downtown LA and is the only US airport to serve as a home hub for all three US legacy airlines – American Airlines, Delta Air Lines and United Airlines.
 Check out our brief guide to the terminals at LAX, below.

 What facilities are at Los Angeles Airport?